-Azure Function is an AWS Lambda alternative Serverless compute offering available in Microsoft cloud.
-It allows you to do almost the same things but in a slightly different way.
-Microsoft positioning its Functions as an event-driven serverless compute platform that can solve any complex orchestration problems.
+Azure Function is a Serverless compute offering provided to you by Microsoft cloud.
+It allows you to do almost the same things but in a bit different way.
+Microsoft is positioning its Azure Functions as a next-generation event-driven serverless compute platform.
+Microsoft also states that Azure Functions can solve any complex orchestration problems.

-Microsoft is logically wrapping Azure Functions to two application types, e.g.:
+Microsoft implemented Azure Functions service as two application types:

-- Function App - is an application that is similar to API Gateway + Lambda integration.
+- Function App - is an application that acts as API Gateway and Lambda.

-- Logic App - is an application that is responsible for processing triggered events.
+- Logic App - is an application that handles processing triggered events.

-Like in AWS, Azure cloud provides you the capability to execute Serverless functions in response to any event in their cloud directly or by using Azure Event Grid (AWS EventBus alternative).
+Like in AWS, Azure cloud provides you the capability to execute Serverless functions in response to any event.

 Azure functions support the following runtimes: